EmergentProperly/Volca-Sync-Divider/README.md

 Syncing the Volcas at very low BPM (i.e. master sync <50BPM-100BPM with sync outs set to 1/16) can produce unexpected syncopation.
 Although initially this may be undesirable, it can actually produce pleasing results with a bit of experimenting and tweaking.

 DISCLAIMER: Due to the quirkiness of individual Volcas, your mileage may vary.
-Although this project is "mostly harmless", I ought to mention, you do this at your own risk.
+Although this project is mostly harmless, it needs to be mentioned: you do this at your own risk.
 I am not responsible for any damage you do to yourself or your Volcas.